carolynvs/cfp/cfp/building-howtowhale.md

 # Abstract (200 words)
 Docker is an exciting platform for running your application in production, but did you know that it can provide a better experience for your customers too?
-Give them a taste of your application with a personalize demo, jump-start the learning process with an interactive tutorial or bring your online documentation to life with live examples.
+Give them a taste of your application with a personalized demo, jump-start the learning process with an interactive tutorial or bring your online documentation to life with live examples.

-Learn how howtowhale.com uses JupyterHub and Carina to teach Docker, with zero setup and immediate results.
-These are essential building blocks that you can use to build the ultimate learning environment for your customers.
+See how I used JupyterHub and Docker Swarm to teach others Docker, with zero setup and immediate results.
+With these essential building blocks, you too can create the ultimate learning environment for your customers.

 # Outline
-First, we will answer why Docker is a great fit for demos, tutorials and documentation.
+First, we will examine why Docker is a great fit for demos, tutorials and documentation.
-Next using howtowhale.com as an example, we will walk through the infrastructure and configuration necessary to create your own interactive, sandboxed user environments.
+Next a walkthrough of the Docker Swarm infrastructure and JupyterHub configuration necessary to create your own interactive, sandboxed user environments.
 Then we will do a quick demo of how to build a magic button that sets up your application for your customers.

 # Takeaways
-* Come away with three ways to use Docker in non-traditional environments
+* Learn three ways to use Docker in non-traditional environments.
-* See what goes into building on-demand interactive, isolated sandboxes for your customers
+* Explore what goes into building on-demand interactive, isolated sandboxes for your customers.
-* Download source code for working examples that you can build upon and customize
+* Download source code for working examples that you can build upon and customize.

 # Tags
-1. learning
+1. swarm
 2. jupyterhub
 3. carina
+4. learning

 # Speaker bio
 Carolyn is a software developer from Chicago, though one day she hopes